STILL KICKIN HERO March 2016

 Something isn’t right.

 A common theme for so many of our Still Kickin Heroes is MOMS KNOW.
 We know.
 We know.
 We know.
 (No offense, dads.)

 So Mary knew.
 She knew -- when the doctor sent them to the hospital, when the hospital wanted to run tests, when they were admitted -- that their little Danny Boy was not okay.

 She didn’t know that his sweet little body was growing something malicious and incurable, that he would spend nine months on this earth surrounded by the love of his family and friends, but only nine months.

 She didn’t know that she and her husband Rory would choreograph a new daily routine: Rory handling the shots she couldn’t bear to give Danny, and Mary handling the feeding tube that Rory couldn’t bear to put in their son’s nose.

 She didn’t know that their son would die on her birthday – Mother’s Day that year – and they would spend their lives fanning the flame of his memory, raising money to help prevent other families from having this same gaping hole punched through their lives.

 She didn’t know any of that, but that’s what they did.
 They cared for him at home, with tubes and machines and nurses that turned their house into a hospice.
-Now, their house is like any other young family’s: Disney on the TV, an aging and lovable dog begging at the kitchen island, the most delicious dairy and gluten-free chili I have ever tasted (I had like three bowls, don’t judge me) and their memories of Danny in photos and books and their words.
+Now, their house is like any other young family’s: Disney on the TV, an aging and lovable dog begging at the kitchen island, the most delicious dairy- and gluten-free chili we have ever tasted (we had, like, three bowls -- don’t judge us) and their memories of Danny in photos and books and their words.